tencentyun/intlcloud-documents/product/云智 AI 应用服务/云智小钛/常见问题_intl.md

 **Trending questions** are displayed in the response in the conversation; they are completely configured by the user.

-### Differences Between Probing Questions and Associated Questions
+### Differences Between Alternative Questions and Associated Questions
 **Associated questions** are displayed when returning the response.

-**Probing questions** are triggered if the engine score is low or information is missing in the slot.
+**Alternative Questions** are triggered if the engine score is low or information is missing in the slot.

 ### Differences Between "Access Stopped" and "Offline"
 When switching from "online" to **access stopped**, the system will not check whether there is a customer being served, and the access can be stopped right away.